aosabook/500lines/pedometer/chapter.md

 => [0, 0, -1.7824384769309702]
 ~~~~~~~

-### Things to note
-* Ability to pass in either format and the Processor determines it.
-It's the only class that has to be concerned with it.
-* ...

 ### Where to improve
-* Exception handling in parse_raw_data can be more specific (rather than capturing any error that occurs)
+* Exception handling in parse_raw_data can be enhanced

+TODO: Is the section above needed?

 ## Pedometer functionality